 Instance Custom Nodes

 Instance Custom Nodes allow for extending the functionality of Losant’s Visual Workflow Engine by exposing new first-class workflow nodes to all applications under the instance.
-They are available only in cloud-executing environments (in other words, in Application Workflows, Experience Workflows, and Application Custom Nodes).
+Instance Custom Nodes can be cloud-based (in which case they are available in Application Workflows, Experience Workflows, and Application Custom Nodes), or edge-based (in which case they are available in Edge Workflows and Edge Custom Nodes).

 Instance Custom Nodes can be created and viewed within the Instance Manager.

-While there are similarities around how they are initially constructed, there are significant differences between Instance Custom Nodes and Application Custom Nodes, which are scoped to a single application:
+While there are similarities around how they are initially constructed, there are significant differences between Instance Custom Nodes and application-owned Custom Nodes, which are scoped to a single application:

 Appearance in Workflow Editors

-First, Application Custom Nodes include an icon in the palette and on the stage indicating their status as a Custom Node.
+First, application-owned Custom Nodes include an icon in the palette and on the stage indicating their status as a custom node.
 Their editors also speak to this by asking the user to choose a version and also allowing the user to view the node’s source.

 Instance Custom Nodes appear just like any other node in the workflow palette, on the stage, and in debug and error logs.
 To the application builder, they are no different than any first-class node.
 They also do not appear in the application’s list of Custom Nodes.

-In the example above, the “Zendesk: Create Ticket” Node is an Instance Custom Node, whereas the “Algolia: Search” Node is an Application Custom Node.
+In the example above, the “Zendesk: Create Ticket” Node is an Instance Custom Node, whereas the “Algolia: Search” Node is an application-owned Custom Node.

 Hidden Configuration